huggingface/olm-datasets/README.md

-# Online Language Modelling Dataset Pipeline
+# Online Language Modelling Dataset Pipeline (🚧 Work in Progress, may not work for you at the moment 🚧)

 This repo is a work in progress.
 Soon it will enable you to pull a large and up-to-date text corpus from the web.
 It uses state-of-the-art processing methods to produce a clean text dataset that you can immediately use to pretrain a large language model, like BERT, GPT, or BLOOM.